Parola (Hattula): Medieval period

-Parola means word in Latin and Italian.
-The name Parola apparently comes from the fact that in the Middle Ages, Parola served as a spiritual center for the entire Häme region.

 Hattula, including Parola, was part of the historic Häme region from the late 13th century under Swedish rule.
 The medieval heritage of Hattula is anchored by the Holy Cross Church (Pyhän Ristin kirkko), built primarily of brick in Gothic style between the late 1400s and early 1500s.
 This church served as an important pilgrimage site during the Middle Ages, attracting visitors for its medieval frescoes and rich religious significance.
 The Church of the Holy Cross in Hattula became the easternmost pilgrimage site of the Catholic Church in Northern Europe.
 The Church of the Holy Cross in Hattula became even more popular when author Anneli Kanto wrote the book The Saint of the Rats, which tells the story of the nuns who painted the church's frescoes.

 Military

 Grand Duke of Finland, Alexander II, met Senator Johan Vilhelm Snellman at Parolannummi in 1863.